SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 If no value is returned, the data part is set to "null".
 The "done" message should be returned quickly, the time scale should be in the order of the time needed for communications.
-Still, all side-effects need to be realized and communicated before.
+Still, all side-effects need to be realized and communicated before sending the ``done`` message.
-Actions which have to wait for physical changes, can be triggered with a command, but not be waited upon.
+Actions which have to wait for physical changes, can be triggered with a command, but not be waited upon before sending the reply.
 The information about the duration and success of such an action has to be transferred via the status parameter.

-.. important:: If a command does not require an argument, an argument MAY still be transferred as json-null.
+.. important:: If a command does not require an argument, an argument MAY still be transferred as JSON-null.
  A SEC node MUST also accept the message, if the data part is emtpy and perform the same action.
  More precisely, any SEC-node MUST treat the following two messages the same: